thenexthub/Codira/docs/ErrorHandlingRationale.md

 ### C and Objective-C Interoperation

-It's of paramount importance that Swift's error model interact as cleanly with Objective-C APIs as we can make it.
+It's of paramount importance that Codira's error model interact as cleanly with Objective-C APIs as we can make it.

 In general, we want to try to import APIs that produce errors as